-Training delivered prior that is compliant with previous standards will require supplemental training to address new requirements.

-- Operator training is required for each MEWP classification. - The training standard defines requirements for standardized training through methods and guidelines to prepare MEWP training materials, administrative criteria, and elements required for proper training and familiarization.

-- A dealer acting as a user has the responsibility to ensure that operator of a MEWP is medically and physically fit to operate the MEWP safely. - If a dealer is offering training, they must ensure the user is aware of their responsibilities to select personnel who are qualified to perform the task and that the training offered meets the requirement that training provided is in a language that trainees can understand. - The MEWP operator is required to provide instruction or otherwise ensure all occupants have a basic level of knowledge to work safely on the MEWP.
-This requirement must be covered in training courses. - All users, to include dealers who have MEWP operators, have many responsibilities and require qualified persons to complete them, such as risk assessments and operator evaluations.
-Consideration for personnel training to address user requirements to become qualified may be warranted. - When delivering training, it must comply with the requirement for administration of training to include training content, trainer and examiner qualification, examination, and record keeping. - NEW requirement that theory (classroom/online) and practical (hands-on) evaluations to be documented.
-NEW annexes provide examples of theory and practical evaluation, MEWP operator cards and authorization to operate cards.
+- Training delivered prior that is compliant with previous standards will require supplemental training to address new requirements. - Operator training is required for each MEWP classification. - The training standard defines requirements for standardized training through methods and guidelines to prepare MEWP training materials, administrative criteria, and elements required for proper training and familiarization. - A dealer offering training must ensure the user is aware of their responsibilities to select personnel who are qualified to perform the task and that the training offered meets the requirement that training provided is in a manner that trainees can understand (i.e. language and comprehension). - The MEWP operator is required to provide instruction or otherwise ensure all occupants have a basic level of knowledge to work safely on the MEWP.
+This requirement must be covered in training courses. - New language requiring personnel that directly supervise MEWP operators shall receive supervisor training, to include topics such as proper MEWP selection, user and operator requirements, identification of known hazards and means to manage the risk and compliance with the manufacturer's operator's manual. - When delivering training, it must comply with the requirements for administration of training to include training content, trainer qualification, training environment, testing, and documentation. - NEW language to address the environment where training occurs to be hazard-free, with requirements for both classroom and hands-on practical training areas to support adult learning.